Atlantis and other incredible lost cities around the world

 Thonis-Heracleion, Egypt

-One of the most important discoveries was a piece of the intricately carved stone statue of Hapi, the ancient god who guarded over this region.
+One of the most important discoveries was a piece of the intricately carved stone statue of Hapi, the ancient god who guarded this region.
 After further investigation of the site, the researchers found six more pieces of the statue, as well as other items including pottery, jewellery, ruins of temples, coins and oil lamps.
-These two colossal statues of a king and queen (pictured) were excavated from the sea bed near Thonis-Heracleion, and have even been on display at the British Museum.
+Here, a stone sphinx dating from 360-343 BC, is examined by leading French archaeologist Franck Goddio at the Saint Louis Art Museum in St. Louis, USA.

 Public domain/Wikimedia Commons